 What is a chemical peel?

-A peel is an acceleration of the skins natural exfoliation (shedding).
+A peel is a chemical applied to the skin that causes acceleration of the skins natural exfoliation (shedding).
+However, not all chemical peels cause visible shedding.
 It is a non-invasive and progressive technique meaning best results are normally achieved after a course of peels.
 The peels themselves are made up of different ingredients depending on what condition you would like treated.

 What ingredients are used?